Nayak11/CAGRM/EconomiCali_v2/README.md

-Project : Freelancer Site prototype using ReactJS and NodeJS
+Project : EconomiCali Site prototype using ReactJS and NodeJS

-Steps to run Freelancer Site.
+Steps to run EconomiCali Site.
 1)Install ReactJS

 On the terminal: npm install -g create-react-app